 SERMON NOTES — November 25, 2018

-Christ the King Sunday B
+Reign of Christ Sunday B

-Growing up, I don’t remember Christ the King Sunday much, do you?
+Growing up, I don’t remember Reign of Christ Sunday much, do you?
 It doesn’t really stick in my mind until I was a pastor and needed to preach on it every year.
 And it’s become important to me as one of those signs of my changing theology.
 I grew up with a clear division between my faith and politics, largely because my primary notion of Jesus as king was that he ruled the kingdom of heaven — the place where I go to when I die.
 Jesus is king of an otherworldly kingdom.
 His kingdom is not “of” (RSV) this world.

 But something began happening as I preached the texts assigned on Christ the King Sunday.
 The biblical texts seem to take more seriously that Jesus is king in the world, even though his kingdom is not “from” (NRSV) this world.
 I began to notice that we pray for Jesus’ kingdom to come into this world all the time: “Thy kingdom come, thy will be done, on earth as in heaven.”